eikehmueller/ma32070/lectures/Notes.md

 Again, convince yourself that these matrices are consistent with the conditions we imposed on the numbering.

 ### Implementation
-The abstract class `Mesh` in [fem/mesh.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/mesh.py) encodes the mesh topology.
+The class `Mesh` in [fem/mesh.py](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/mesh.py) encodes the mesh topology.
 It has the following members:

 * properties `ncells`, `nfacets` and `nvertices` which give the total number of cells ($=n_{\text{cell}}$), facets ($=n_{\text{facet}}$) and vertices ($=n_{\text{vertex}}$) respectively
 * `cell2facet`: a nested list such that `cell2facet[alpha][beta]` $= I^{K\rightarrow F}_{\alpha\beta}$